Authored by the expert who managed and guided the team behind the Argentina Property Pack

 How much have property prices increased in Argentina over the past 12 months?

-Property prices in Argentina increased by approximately 5% to 8% in USD terms over the past 12 months from January 2025 to January 2026, marking a meaningful recovery from years of stagnation.
+Property prices in Argentina increased by about 3% to 6% in US dollar terms over the past 12 months to June 2026, with Buenos Aires City showing a slower but cleaner benchmark.

 Which neighborhoods have the fastest rising property prices in Argentina as of 2026?